-Keeping your family in business for generations to come
+Keeping your family in business for generations to come.

 Like so many other business owners, you’ve worked hard every day to build a successful family enterprise and now the time has come to think about passing it to the next generation.

-With so many things unknowns—the economy, your family’s interest in the business, easy access to financial backing—planning for the future and getting help from professionals are critical to ensuring your business is around for generations to come.
+With so many things unknown—the economy, your family’s interest in the business, easy access to financial backing—planning for the future and getting help from professionals are critical to ensuring your business is around for generations to come.

 And although no one wants to think about it, the reality is it all could suddenly fail when you are gone.